 Conclusions

 The results of this retrospective analysis aligned with previous research evaluating symptom reporting between sexes and type of symptoms.
 Females were identified to report symptoms with higher severity compared to males, and symptoms from the headache-migraine, cognitive, and sleep clusters were consistently rated with higher severity ratings.
 Moreover, students with higher symptom severity at the time of post-injury test one were identified to require more tests during their recovery, suggesting a relationship between immediate post-injury symptom severity and recovery time.
-Results from this study contribute to the literature base of post-concussion symptom reporting and highlight the importance of considering symptom severity trends in the development of empirically driven RTL protocols that can be adapted to various school settings and prevent chronic academic difficulty in students recovering from concussion.
+Results from this study contribute to the literature base of post-concussion symptom reporting and highlight the importance of considering symptom severity trends and trajectories in the development of empirically driven RTL protocols that can prevent chronic academic difficulty in students recovering from concussion.

 References